 Expired ITINs or ITINs that are about to expire must be renewed in order to avoid delays in processing your tax return.
 Process to renew expired ITIN’s is explained further.

 An application for ITIN must include all of the following set of documents.
-I have described details about each of the documents and how to get them or other alternatives.
+I have described details about each of the documents and how to get them (with alternatives).

 Link to download W7 form and instructions: https://www.irs.gov/uac/about-form-w7